MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

                     listenOnSubmit();

-                    // Enable the submit button, because Distributor Widget is ready to be used. const enableSubmit = () => {
+                    // Enable the submit button, because the Booking Engine Widget is ready to be used. const enableSubmit = () => {
                         const submitButton = document.getElementById('dates-submit');
                         submitButton.value = 'Submit';